raphCode/master-thesis-muzero/approach.typ

 === !TNs in the MCTS

-#box(stroke: red+3pt, inset:5pt, radius:10%)[
-TODO: Reason for !tns does not feel properly justified yet.\
-Chapter is thus WIP.\
-Maybe a better reasoning is that !nns tend to go "haywire" when used on input data never encountered during training.
-This might lead to !preds which are very off for !ns after !tns, biasing statistics of the whole tree.
-Treating !tns as "absorbing" during training means every !a must be trained, which is not very elegant and may not generalize.
+#[
+#import "drawings/muzero.typ": dyn

+In !az, the !mcts uses a perfect simulator to determine the next !g !s for hypothetical !as.
+This simulator also indicates when the !g is over and there are no further moves to search for @azero.
+!mz replaces the perfect simulator with the !dnet #dyn, which is a learned model of the !env @muzero.
 ]

-In !az, the !mcts uses a perfect simulator to determine the next !g !s for hypothetical !as.
-Naturally, this simulator also indicates when the !g is over and there are no further moves to search for @azero.
-These !tss are an important concept in !RL, since their value is by definition zero: no future !rs can occur @sutton.

-Tss play an important role in the case of $n$<no-join>-step !rets:
-!Rets are exact for the last $n$ steps of a training !traj, because only !env !rs are summed.
-A training !traj ending at time $T$ thus has ground-thruth targets for the !vs
-$v^(T-n), v^(T-n+1), ..., v^T$.
-For previous time steps $t < T-n$, the !rets are bootstrapped with the !ag's !v !fn
-$v_(t+n)$.
-The accuracy of the training targets thus depends on the !vs estimated by the !ag.

-In !mz, the n-step !ret is bootstrapped with the !v of the root !n from the tree search.
-It is therefore desireable if the !v in the search tree are accurate for timesteps near !ts.
-!N !vs in a !mc search tree depend on !vs backpropagated from child !ns.
-This recursive condition repeats until a !tn is reached, where the !env ultimately provides an outcome.
-In the case where !rs are sparse (zero most of the time, nonzero in !ts), !tns represent ground-thruth anchors for !vs in the search because their !v is taken from the !env.

-!mz replaces the perfect simulator with the !dnet, which provides !r !preds for transitions between !ns.
-I finde it unexpected that !mz does not include any concept of !tns:
+However, I find it unexpected that this learned model does not include any concept of !tns:
 #blockquote("muzero")[
   _MuZero_ does not give special treatment to terminal nodes and always uses the value predicted by the network.
 Inside the tree, the search can proceed past a terminal node -